Last Updated: Aug 06, 2025 Views: 4950

 Pyrex® the Brand

-According to research done by Pyrex®collector Dianne Williams, over 150 different glass compositions have been used for Pyrex branded products since 1915, including different formulations of borosilicate, aluminosilicate, and heat- and air- tempered soda-lime glass.
+According to research done by Pyrex® collector Dianne Williams, over 150 different glass compositions have been used for Pyrex branded products since 1915, including different formulations of borosilicate, aluminosilicate, and heat- and air- tempered soda-lime glass.

 Transparent Ovenware

 At some point, Corning, Inc. began to experiment with creating transparent ovenware with tempered soda-lime glass.
-Likely this change began when Corning started producing its popular opalware in the 1940s, which is made from a soda-lime formulation.
+Likely this change began after Corning started producing its popular opalware in the 1940s, which is made from a soda-lime formulation.

 According to Dave Huber, a product liability specialist at Corning, even plants that used only soda-lime formulations were using a variety of batch recipes depending on the plant.
-Huber also notes in his 2014 oral history, that Corning relied on a complex system of dots and dashes (known as manufacturing date codes) stamped on its products to identify what type of glass and when and where it was produced.
+Huber also notes, in his 2014 oral history, that Corning relied on a complex system of dots and dashes (known as manufacturing date codes) stamped on its products to identify what type of glass and when and where it was produced.

 Most sources agree that tableware sold in the United States under the Pyrex® license is primarily tempered soda-lime today.
-However, according to the Instant Brand site, a current licensed maker of Pyrex®, the company does also use borosilicate for some of its products.
-They do not identify, however, what those products are. https://www.pyrexhome.com/support/frequently-asked-questions

 Borosilicate vs. Tempered Soda Lime